Monday, December 31, 2007

 Environment News Service

-Knowledge is power - power to act.
-But with so much bewildering, and often contradictory, information and prescriptive advice about the environment out there, what's a bear to do?
 I've discovered a fantastic source of accurate and timely environmental news that makes acting on information much easier.
 The Environment News Service (ENS) presents late-breaking environmental news "in a fair and balanced manner."
 I like the 'fair and balanced' part!
 Check it out for yourself.

 One recent Press Release leads with "NEW BOOK TEACHES CHILDREN HOW TO POSITIVELY IMPACT THE ENVIRONMENT" and it sounds like an interesting read - perhaps even a last minute holiday present for the family.